-My 4 year old munchkin has been asking for marshmallows and hot cocoa for weeks.
+My 4-year-old munchkin has been asking for marshmallows and hot cocoa for weeks.
 And for weeks I have been saying, “No, get those marshmallows out of the cart!
 They are not good for you!”
 But then I realized, hey, you’re only 4 once – let’s have some fun and make our own marshmallows.

+But these aren’t just for little girls.
 Wouldn’t they be fabulous at a hot cocoa bar for a winter party or wedding?
-Dreamy…

-colored sanding sugar, sprinkles, or edible shimmer dust
+- colored sanding sugar, sprinkles, or edible shimmer dust

-In the bowl of an electric mixer fitted with the whisk attachment, sprinkle gelatin over 1/2 cup cold water; let stand for 10 minutes.
+- In the bowl of an electric mixer fitted with the whisk attachment, sprinkle gelatin over 1/2 cup cold water; let stand for 10 minutes.
 In a medium saucepan, combine sugar, corn syrup, and 1/4 cup water.
 Place saucepan over medium-high heat and bring to a boil; boil rapidly for 1 minute.
 Remove from heat, and, with the mixer on high, slowly pour the boiling syrup down the side of the mixer bowl into gelatin mixture.
 Add salt and continue mixing for 12 minutes.

-Add vanilla extract; mix until well combined.
+- Add vanilla extract; mix until well combined.
 Spray a rubber spatula or your hands with cooking spray.
-Spread gelatin mixture evenly into pan using prepared spatula or your hands.
+Spread gelatin mixture evenly into pan using a prepared spatula or your hands.
 Spray a sheet of plastic wrap with cooking spray and place, spray side down, on top of marshmallows.
 Let stand for 2 hours.

-Carefully remove marshmallows from pan.
+- Carefully remove marshmallows from the pan.
 Remove all plastic wrap and discard.
 Cut marshmallows into stars using a cookie cutter coated with cooking spray.
 Sprinkle stars with sanding sugar.
 Insert one lollipop stick into each star.